drpompin/Pizza-Empire/README.md

 ### What do you think about Typescript on the front-end?

-Having used Typescript on a project sometime in 2021, it is a techonology I appreciate and would definitely love to utilize in my work.
+Having used Typescript on a project sometime in 2021, it is a techonology that I appreciate, and would definitely love to utilize in my work.
 It helps to catch mistakes early through a type system and to make JavaScript development more efficient; errors are detected on the go during compilation to JavaScript.
 TypeScript type inference also makes typing a bit easier and a lot less explicit.

 ### What are the most important performance issues in React web applications?

 React performance issues are mostly to the Virtual DOM which React uses.
 Wasted renders are a major issue with the Virtual DOM; they can eat up unnecessary CPU and memory resources.
-In relation to the Virtual DOM, performance related issues in React js originate from: - Redundant processing in components that do not update the DOM - Diff Algorithm keeps on updating leaf nodes that do not need to be updated - Heavy CPU computation due to Diff algorithm updating components
+In relation to the Virtual DOM, performance related issues in React js originate from:
+  - Redundant processing in components that do not update the DOM.
+  - Diff Algorithm keeps on updating leaf nodes that do not need to be updated.
+  - Heavy CPU computation due to Diff algorithm updating components.

 ### How did you decide on the technical and architectural choices used as part of your solution?

 The application required me to use React.
-However, I would also have used React as my framework of choice in building my solution as it allows me to easily get my application on the go. - I employed styled-components to allow for faster and easier styling of my components, especially in writing media queries for mobile responsive. - Redux was employed for my state management.
+However, I would also have used React as my framework of choice in building my solution as it allows me to easily get my application on the go.
+  - I employed styled-components to allow for faster and easier styling of my components, especially in writing media queries for mobile responsive.
+  - Redux was employed for my state management.
 This is a flux architecture and probably the best state management system around for React.
-Redux is maintainable, makes state predictable, makes debugging easy, is easy to test and has state persistence for retaining data on refresh. - For the design, I took inspiration from different websites and ensured to employ a colour combination that flows with pizza and also gives the application an attractive look and feel.
+Redux is maintainable, makes state predictable, makes debugging easy, is easy to test and has state persistence for retaining data on refresh.
+  - For the design, I took inspiration from different websites and ensured to employ a colour combination that flows with pizza and also gives the application an attractive look and feel.

 ### Are there any improvements you could make to your submission?